 Emma Hennessy (NY) – When All Falls Silent (Chair’s Commendation)

-Benjamin Seonho Lee (MN) – When All Falls Silent
+Benjamin Seonho Lee (IL) – When All Falls Silent

 Category 2 (SATB, 18+)

 Carol Barnett (MN) – When All Falls Silent

 Rob Dietz (CA) – The Gift to Sing